Day 2.5 mouse embryos can be aggregated to generate chimera mice. Morula

 are transferred into pseudopregnant recipients.
 Offspring are maintained

-at TAF until weaning age, then transferred to the investigator.
+at GEAM until weaning age, then transferred to the investigator.

 GEAM can perform ovarian transplants to rescue lines of mutanted or transgenic

 mice that have difficulties breeding or have never generated offspring.

 Donor mutanted/transgenic females are moved to the quarantine room at

 Biotechnology Center.
 GEAM will excise the ovaries and transfer them into

 two recipient ovariectomized wild-type females (one per recipient).
 Recipient